 Share this

-Traditionally, static line ratings have been used to determine how much power a line can carry.
-Static line ratings are based on a worst case scenario to ensure public safety.
+Traditionally, static line ratings determine how much power a line can carry.
+Static line ratings are based on a worst-case scenario to ensure public safety.
 However, static line ratings are inefficient.
 The amount of power a line can carry varies based on factors such as temperature, line composition, cloud cover, and more.

 As the penetration of renewable energy increases, extreme weather events become more common, and the grid continues to age, it may make sense to consider dynamic line ratings (DLRs).
 Ambient adjusted line ratings are ratings that take ambient variables into consideration based on season.
 Dynamic line ratings are hourly adjusted line rating values based on environmental factors.
 Were transmission providers to adopt DLRs, it would support better forecasting, a better understanding of power flow, and maximization of the existing transmission system.
 Dynamic line ratings would allow for transmission line capacity to be monitored and adjusted on an hourly basis, theoretically helping to lessen congestion.